 WTI vs Brent Crude Prices

 The de facto benchmark for crude oil prices used to be West Texas Intermediate.
-However, a number of oil fields in the North Sea source Brent Oil, and it has taken over contract pricing – many other forms and qualities of oil and distillates are now based on the Brent contract price and some multiple.
+However, a number of oil fields in the North Sea source Brent Oil, and it took over contract pricing.
+Many other forms and qualities of oil and distillates are now based on the Brent contract price combined with some multiple.

-I don’t want to pick sides here, however – so for the purposes of this calculator I decided to do both.
-To see the decoupling of the two major benchmarks for crude oil, here’s a graph of the two as of the weekend the calculator was built (the tool will be up to date, however):
+I don’t want to pick sides, however – this calculator computes returns for both.
+To see the decoupling of the major crude benchmarks, here’s a graph of the two from 1986 through Summer 2019 (don’t worry, the data in the tool is fully updated):